 You might eventually feel the urge to take the next step, which is… feminizing supplements.

-Now, not every sissy is serious enough—much less ready—to engage in traditional hormone replacement therapy aka HRT.
+Now, not every sissy is serious enough—much less ready—to engage in feminization hormone therapy or FHT.
 There’s a very good chance that you may never be inclined to take things to that extreme.

 However there’s an alternative way to give your femininity a potent, but likely less powerful boost than doctor-prescribed hormones… feminizing herbs that increase estrogen.